-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2016 reporting period and have not yet been applied in the financial statements.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2017 reporting periods and have not yet been applied in the financial statements.
 The Responsible Entity's assessment of the impact of these new standards (to the extent relevant to the Scheme) and interpretations is set out below:

-ii) AASB 15 Revenue from Contracts with Customers (effective from 1 January 2018) In December 2014, the AASB issued a new standard for the recognition of revenue.
+- i) AASB 9 Financial Instruments (and applicable amendments) (effective 1 January 2018) AASB 9 Financial Instruments addresses the classification, measurement, recognition and derecognition of financial assets and financial liabilities.
+It has now also introduced revised rules for hedge accounting and impairment.
+The Standard is not applicable until 1 January 2018 but is available for early adoption.
+The Scheme does not expect this to have a significant impact on the recognition and measurement of the Scheme's financial instruments as they are carried at fair value through profit or loss.
+The derecognition rules have not been changed from the previous requirements and the Scheme does not apply hedge accounting.
+AASB 9 introduces a new impairment model.
+However, as the Scheme's investments are all held at fair value through profit or loss, the change in impairment rules will not impact the Scheme.
+The Scheme does not intend to early adopt AASB 9.
+The Scheme will apply AASB 9 in its financial statements for the year commencing 1 July 2018. - ii) AASB 15 Revenue from Contracts with Customers (effective 1 January 2018) In December 2014, the AASB issued a new standard for the recognition of revenue.
 Once applied or effective, AASB 15 will replace AASB 118 Revenue which covers contracts for goods and services and AASB 111 Construction Contracts which covers construction contracts.
 AASB 15 is based on the notion that revenue is recognised when control of a good or service transfers to a customer.
 This notion of control replaces the existing notion of risks and rewards.
 The Scheme's main source of income includes interest, dividends/distributions and gains on financial instruments held at fair value through profit or loss.
 All of these are outside the scope of the Revenue standard.
 Consequently, the Scheme does not expect AASB 15 to have a significant impact on the Scheme's financial statements.
 The Scheme does not intend to early adopt AASB 15.
-The Scheme will apply AASB 15 in its financial statements for the year commencing from 1 July 2018.
+The Scheme will apply AASB 15 in its financial statements for the year commencing 1 July 2018.